sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-design-iflow/cp-starter-integration-cpi-design-iflow.md

 3. Select the **Connection** tab.
 In the **Address** field, enter **`/CloudIntegrationTrial`**.

-    Optionally, you can enter any value of your choice, but ensure that you use the **"/"** symbol before specifying the endpoint name.
+    Optionally, you can enter any value of your choice, but ensure that you use **"/"** symbol before specifying the endpoint name.
 Deselect the **CSRF Protected** checkbox (this will be selected by default).

     !![Link text e.g., Destination screen](2.3.configure-http-connection.png)